ArdisFoxx/ardisfoxxs-drakkenheim/README.md

 # Installation Instructions

 Go to your compendiums and search for "AFD".
 Import the Landing Page scene folder, as well as all Journals, Macros and Roll Tables.
 The remaining Actors, Items, and Scenes, you can just leave in the compendiums and import them individually as needed (the less you import, the smoother your Foundry will run).
+If you want to utilize the included Playlists, import them too.

+If the actor images and the scenes all appear broken, then you haven't emailed me your proof of purchase of the Drakkenheim book as outlined above.
+Do that.

 -----------------